Fouls and misconduct (association football): Team officials

-Team officials such as managers and coaches are not subject to the cautionable and sending-off offences listed above, as these apply only to players, substitutes, and substituted players.
-However, according to Law 5 the referee can caution or dismiss team officials from their technical areas and immediate surroundings.
-In 2019 the IFAB approved the use of red and yellow cards for team officials.
+Up until this law change, team officials such as managers and coaches were originally not subject to the cautionable and sending-off offences listed above, as these apply only to players, substitutes, and substituted players.
+As such, they were not physically shown cards if they committed an offence.
+However, according to Law 5 the referee could caution or dismiss team officials from their technical areas and immediate surroundings (which was still sometimes colloquially referred to as a "sending off").